 - Such inefficacy is harmful to those in need and those who serve them: a feeling of professional inefficacy is one of three primary dimensions of burnout,6 a widespread occurrence among nurses7 and social workers.8

 Why hasn’t this been solved?

-- Various groups (such as 2-1-1,9 Aunt Bertha,10 and Purple Binder11) have attempted to collect and share information about social and medical services.
+- Various groups (such as 2-1-1,9 Aunt Bertha,10 and Healthify11) have attempted to collect and share information about social and medical services.

 - However, maintaining large or detailed directories is technically challenging and expensive: fundamentally, the only way to reliably verify information about a service provider is by asking them directly, typically via a phone call.
 By one estimate, it costs as much as $140 to collect information about just one service provider.12

 - Freely shared information faces free-rider pressures, and paywalled information competes with “free” resources previously mentioned: word-of-mouth recommendations, online search engines, and printed paper directories.